 The mission of the Puente Program is to increase the number of educationally underserved students who enroll in four-year colleges and universities, earn degrees, and return to the community as leaders and mentors to succeeding generations.

-The Puente Program stives to help students:
+The Puente Program strives to help students:

 Puente students work closely with their Puente counselor both in a counseling class and individually until they graduate.
 Together, they explore career options, develop an academic educational plan, and identify lifetime goals.
-Students will visit public and private university campuses as well as attending an annual Puente student transfer conference.
+Students will visit public and private university campuses as well as attend an annual Puente student transfer conference.

 Puente students are matched with mentors from the business or professional community.
 Mentors share with students their personal, academic, and career experiences, and provide many resources for the Puente students, their families, their colleges, and the community.

 Students look up to mentors as role models of academic and professional success.
 Mentors are asked to be supportive, encouraging and motivating.
 The primary function of the mentor⁄student relationship is to let the students know that there is a caring, supportive person who is willing to listen to them, share experiences and offer encouragement.
 Students also look to mentors for guidance in the arenas of professional and career exploration.

 Puente asks the mentors to donate two hours per month.
 These hours are arranged to suit the convenience of the mentor/student team.
 To assist with this, we encourage regular phone and/or e-mail contact, participation in our Puente activities and events, and at least one work site visit for the student.
 In addition, mentors are asked to attend a mentor training workshop which will assist them in developing a successful relationship with their student mentee.

 If you are interested in participating as a mentor, please contact Joe Bucher at email@example.com